 - You have a valid citizen service number (BSN, burgerservicenummer)

-You’ll receive this number about 1 week after registering at the municipality.
+You’ll receive this number about 1 week after registering with the municipality.

 - You have a valid Dutch bank account